DIFFERENT TYPES OF CONCENTRATES

 Principles of Concentrates

-To better understand the types of concentrate, we must have some basic notions about the psychoactive elements of Cannabis since concentrates separate them from the rest of the plant.
+To better understand the types of dabs of concentrate, we must have some basic notions about the psychoactive elements of Cannabis since concentrates separate them from the rest of the plant.

 Terpenes are organic compounds that are found naturally in insects and plants.
 They produce a strong odor, which probably helps protect plants by driving off herbivores and attracting predators from herbivores.
-More than 120 terpenes have been found in Cannabis.
+More than 120 terpenes of marijuana were found in the wax.
 These terpenes give the different varieties of Cannabis their characteristic flavor and enhance their psychoactive and medicinal effects.
 That’s why an ideal concentrated form should isolate and preserve the cannabinoids and terpenes of a plant.

 Cannabis plants have two different types of trichomes: glandular and non-glandular.
 The Glandular trichomes mainly produce cannabinoids and terpenes.
 They are subdivided into three types: bulbous, sessile capitate, and pedunculate capitate.
 Bulbous trichomes are the smallest.
 The flower is 10-30 microns in size and spread across the plant’s entire surface.
 Sessile capitate trichomes are next in size, although a microscope is still required to view them; They are generally found on the underside of sugar leaves and are fan-shaped.
 The pedunculated capitate trichomes are the ones that interest us the most.
 They are very abundant in cannabis flowers.
 With a size of between 50 and 100 micrometers, you can easily see them with the naked eye.